vogonsorg/q2dos/readme.txt

 What's required?
 * Pentium 1.
 At least a 200MHz to play it at ~20-30fps.
-* 32MB RAM.
-16MB RAM might be OK.
+* 64MB RAM.
+128MB RAM for larger mods.  x1.5 MB for virtual memory.
 * LFN TSR.
 Use the included DOSLFN.ZIP (can be loaded high with LH DLFN.COM)

 What works?